Aemets’ airsensePosted: January 4, 2013

 In the Aligare world, there are more than five physical senses.
 Everyone can see, hear, touch, smell and taste — but only aemet folk can airsense.

 Airsense is like a much more refined version of the way mammals feel air movement with whiskers or other sensitive hairs.
 Aemets use their antennae, which are sensitive enough to detect the movement, temperature and humidity of air.
-The aemet can basically feel the presence and motion of air around them.
 Where others see only empty space, aemets can sense the bulk and motion of three dimensions’ worth of air.
 (Unlike many Earth creatures with antennae, aemets can’t use their antennae to detect scent.
 And their sense of smell is about as sharp as a human with a cold.)

 This awareness of air is sort of a diffuse sense of touch, which the aemet resolves into a sight-like awareness of their physical surroundings.
 They can feel another person approaching because that moving body is pushing air aside.
 They can feel the texture of an object across the room, because the air rests against that object and settles into grooves.
 A hearth fire feels like a column of hot air rushing vigorously upward, carrying hot pinpoints of sparks and soft bits of ash.

 The range of airsense varies by individual, but average range is a 100 foot/30 meter diameter around the aemet.
 That’s about as far as they can detect clear shapes: the sense gets less distinct the farther away the aemet is trying to sense.
 Farther away, the aemet can sense motion but it’ll be a vague, blurry blob, or just an indeterminate feeling of anticipation.
 Like any sense, airsense is sharper when the subject is scared and alert.
 This ability to feel motion far beyond the range of their body can help aemets escape danger.
-When a predatory animal is stalking closer, airsense can reveal its movement even while the animal is hidden from sight and being completely silent.
+When a predatory animal is stalking closer, airsense can reveal its movement even while the animal is silent and hidden from sight.

-Aemets tend to be nervous folk — and it’s partly because of their extra sense.
+Aemets tend to be nervous folk — partly because of their extra sense.
 They can feel dampness in the air and wonder if it’s a bad omen:

 “The neighbours seem drawn a bit tight, today.
 They haven’t said anything, but I think they’re sensing the same thing as Maythwind.
 Is damp air really such a bad sign?
 I thought it just meant rain.”